-- Ensure the delivery of health education at the early childhood, primary and secondary levels through the Health and Family Life Education curriculum. - o Promote the integration of wellness and nutrition concepts into all school activities. - o Promote and sustain a safe and healthy learning environment. - o Ensure capacity building among stakeholders. - o Provide appropriate guidelines for nutritional standards to tuckshops and vendors in and around the school environment.

-- Educate all persons at all levels of the food chain from 'farm to fork' including local farmers about menus and products to be utilized in the School Feeding Programme. - Ensure that all schools provide opportunities for physical activity to students at all grade levels.
+- Ensure the delivery of health education at the early childhood, primary and secondary levels through the Health and Family Life Education curriculum. - o Promote the integration of wellness and nutrition concepts into all school activities. - o Promote and sustain a safe and healthy learning environment. - o Ensure capacity building among stakeholders. - o Provide appropriate guidelines for nutritional standards to tuckshops and vendors in and around the school environment, coupled with ongoing monitoring and evaluation. - o Educate all persons at all levels of the food chain from 'farm to fork' including local farmers about menus and products to be utilized in the School Feeding Programme. - Ensure that all schools provide opportunities for physical activity to students at all grade levels.